plaidfinch/Euler14-Optimization/README.md

 ...plus a few other things which are unique to particular implementations.

 The source files are formatted such that one can flip quickly back and forth between them to see changes, as similar code is visually aligned between files.
+For this reason, I recommend cloning the repository locally, to allow for quick comparison between files.

 Every version takes as its first argument the size of problem to solve, with a default of 1,000,000.
 This may be specified in floating-point notation, like `Version1 1e6`.